Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Simulation

-We then investigated how the relative efficiency between pd-EMEE and EMEE depends on $\Delta$ (proximal outcome window length) and $p_a$ (randomization probability) by varying $\Delta$ and $p_a$ separately.
-When $\Delta$ varies from 1 to 10 with $p_a = 0.2$, the relative efficiency increases from 1 to 1.45 (left panel of Figure \ref{fig:simulation_efficiency}).
-When $p_a$ varies from 0.1 to 0.8 with $\Delta = 3$, the relative efficiency increases from 1.05 to 1.76 (right panel of Figure \ref{fig:simulation_efficiency}).
-Therefore, a larger $\Delta$ or a larger $p_a$ makes the proposed pd-EMEE method even more efficient than the EMEE method.
-This phenomenon was expected and explained in Section \ref{sec:method}.
+\readdBiostat{ We then investigated how the relative efficiency of pd-EMEE or pd-EMEE2 against EMEE depends on $\Delta$ (proximal outcome window length) and $p_a$ (randomization probability) by varying $\Delta$ and $p_a$ separately.
+When $\Delta$ varies from 1 to 10 with $p_a = 0.2$, the relative efficiency increases from 1 to 1.5 for pd-EMEE and 1 to 1.75 for pd-EMEE2 (left panel of Figure \ref{fig:simulation_efficiency}).
+When $p_a$ varies from 0.1 to 0.8 with $\Delta = 3$, the relative efficiency increases from 1.05 to 1.75 for pd-EMEE and from 1.06 to 2.00 for pd-EMEE2 (right panel of Figure \ref{fig:simulation_efficiency}).
+Therefore, a larger $\Delta$ or a larger $p_a$ makes the proposed pd-EMEE and pd-EMEE2 even more efficient than the EMEE method.
+This phenomenon was expected and explained in Section \ref{sec:method}. }